powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 ## Local Server

-If you have multiple systems on a network it is [advisable to setup a single system](https://chrony.tuxfamily.org/faq.html#_i_have_several_computers_on_a_lan_should_be_all_clients_of_an_external_server) to act as the server for all other local systems.
+When having multiple systems on a network it is [advisable to setup a single system](https://chrony.tuxfamily.org/faq.html#_i_have_several_computers_on_a_lan_should_be_all_clients_of_an_external_server) to act as the server for all other local systems.
 This is similar to how cloud providers will run their own NTP pools for instances inside their own data centers.
 As stated on the chrony site, the benefits of this model include reduced load on external connections, reduced load on the remote NTP servers, and keeps local systems in sync with each other should the external connection or servers go down.

 To enable a local server in the configuration file, specify the network and subnet to allow connections from.
 When developing the access list, access can be tested on the server by using the `accheck <address>` command.
 For example, the below lines would allow connections from 192.168.2.0/24 and all of the 10.0.0.0/8 subnet: